 The purpose of this lesson is to get a full understanding of how color works and interacts for the purposes of improving design.

 - Learn the history behind color theory as we know it today

 - Understand the basics of color theory

-- Understand how different colors can each have meaning
+- Consider how different colors can each have meaning

 - Learn how to create a fitting color scheme

 History of Color

 One of the first people to be recognized for developing a theory on color was Aristotle.
 His theory suggested that all colors came from lightness (white) and darkness (black) and related these to the four elements – water, earth, fire and air.
 Aristotle’s theory held up for quite some time till it was expanded upon by Sir Isaac Newton.
 Newton started experimenting with light and prisms and identified the visible color spectrum as composed of red, orange, yellow, green, blue, indigo, and violet – a rainbow.

 For many people today, color is something we take for granted.
 But centuries of research in art and science has evolved color theory as we know it in order to understand the nature and behavior of color.

 Moreover, this is a brief version of the History of Color.